tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

 1. <https://stackoverflow.com/a/32950454/3632318>

+insert resource links if linked resource is related to section subject and can be useful in one way or another - it doesn't have to be quoted inside this section or treat the subject directly.

 if link is already used inside quotes and information from linked resource is not used outside these quotes, the link can be omitted at the beginning of the section.